geoscixyz/em/content/maxwell1_fundamentals/quick_guide_maxwell.rst

 (d) :ref:`integral_equations_frequency`

 This page is designed to be a quick access to the relevant equations with proper :ref:`notation<introduction_notation>` and units.
 The equations are appropriate for EM fields in matter.
 If the fields are in free space then the same constititive relations are used but with epsilon_0=.. and mu_0= ..
+These constitutive equations are also written by assuming that the physical properties are isotropic and non-dispersive.
+Further elaboration about this can be found in WH p 133.

 Variables and Units
 -------------------